yangchuansheng/plone.docker/docs/scaling.rst

   $ docker-compose scale plone=4

-Now, open http://localhost:8080 in your workstation web browser.
+Open http://localhost:8080 in your browser.

 To see the HAProxy backend health, go to http://localhost:1936 Default user: `admin/admin`